 We've recently released a US Orange Book Report in AQX.
 Can you tell us more?

-Yes, the next area of focus has been adding the U.S. Orange Book Report into AQX.
+Yes, the next area of focus has been adding the Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the Orange Book) into AQX.
 The Hatch-Waxman Act mandates that the US Food and Drug Administration collects patent data associated with certain types of patents and publishes them in the Orange Book, with the expiration dates associated with them.

 Pharmaceutical companies have a responsibility to provide accurate and timely updates to the FDA.
-From what I’ve seen working with our pharmaceutical clients, the Orange Book data wasn’t easily accessible in their IP management software for verification.
-To address this, we worked with our AcclaimIP team to create a report based on their expertise in Patent Analytics, so IP professionals don’t need to search for this data.
+From what I’ve seen working with our pharmaceutical clients, the FDA US Orange Book data wasn’t easily accessible in their IP management software for verification.
+To address this, we worked with our AcclaimIP team to create a US Orange Book Analytics Report based on their expertise in Patent Analytics, so IP professionals don’t need to search for this data.

 This supports pharma teams to be able to visualize when a product’s protection ends over time and communicate upcoming deadlines.
 With this data visualized, IP leaders in pharma companies can make timely decisions that help to extend the life of a patent and in doing so protect their IP and increase revenue.

 Fig.1: The US Orange Book Report in AQX

 What other important challenges have our clients raised and how are we planning to address those?

 For pharma clients, managing the relationship between IP assets and the products they protect is key to meeting regulatory and business process requirements.
 We’re developing new pharma-specific features in close collaboration with our clients, including a way to docket patent data from the pharma record.